Auckland isthmus: Geological history

 The isthmus is formed from sections of Early Miocene Waitemata Group marine sedimentary rock, with Quaternary volcanic rock from geologically recent volcanic eruptions and lava flows.
 Approximately 23 million years ago, tectonic forces between the Pacific Plate and Australian Plate pushed the Auckland isthmus and surrounding areas to depths of 2,000-3,000 metres under sea-level.
 This formed a wide sedimentary basin, sheltered by the large Waitākere Volcano to the west.
 The Waitemata Group sedimentary rocks were formed by eroding deposits from the Northland Peninsula, then an uplifted island.
 As tectonic forces changed, the begin was uplifted approximately 17 million years ago.

 The isthmus in its current structure was formed at the end of the Last Glacial Maximum (known locally as the Ōtira Glaciation), between 12,000 and 7,000 years ago.
 As sea levels rose, the river valley to the north, which was carved through the Miocene marine sediments of the Waitemata Group, drowned and became a tidal estuary, the Waitematā Harbour.
 A similar process occurred on the Manukau Harbour to the south.
 During the Last Glacial Maximum, the modern isthmus was dominated by podocarp-angiosperm forest such as kahikatea, Prumnopitys taxifolia (matai) and tree ferns such as Alsophila smithii (kātote).
 As the area warmed, much of the podocarp forest was displaced by Myrtaceae such as pōhutukawa and Ascarina lucida.
-Prior to human settlement, much of the isthmus was covered in broadleaf tree forests, predominantly Beilschmiedia tarairi (taraire) and Vitex lucens (puriri) trees.
+Prior to human settlement, much of the isthmus was covered in broadleaf tree forests, predominantly Beilschmiedia tarairi (taraire) and Vitex lucens (pūriri) trees.

 A large section of the Auckland volcanic field is found on the Auckland isthmus, including some of the most prominent basaltic tuff and scoria volcanoes: Maungawhau / Mount Eden, Maungakiekie / One Tree Hill, Ōhinerau / Mount Hobson, Maungarei / Mount Wellington and Ōwairaka / Mount Albert.
 Most of these volcanoes have erupted in the last 30,000 years, however the oldest identified volcanoes on the isthmus include Albert Park Volcano and Glover Park, which are estimated to have erupted 145,000 and 161,000 years ago respectively).
 The volcanic activity caused much of the land on the isthmus to be formed from volcanic rock, such as the Te Kōpuke / Mount Saint John eruption (circa 28,000 years ago), which caused a lava flow crossing the isthmus and forming the Meola Reef in the Waitematā Harbour.